Gabrielnero000/PBR-Playground/README.md

 ## System Specs
-For benchmark purposes, is necessary to have a reference system to compare results.
-Diferent machines can have diferent results, so
+Diferent machines can generate diferent performance results, is necessary to have a reference system to normalize all benchmarks.
+That system is my actual notebook

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!